Reilly's type inequality for the Laplacian associated to a density related with shrinkers for MCF

-\item[ iii)] If $p$ is not the origin and $k > 1$, then $\psi|_M$ is constant and $M$ is a minimal submanifold of $S^{n + k -1}$, which is a parallel of $S^{n + k}$ with center at $p$. \end{description} In case (ii) the converse is also true.
-In cases i) and iii) the converse is equivalent to the Yau's conjecture on the first eigenvalue of a minimal surface of a sphere (see, for instance, \cite{br13} section 5 for the statement of the conjecture and some history). \end{teor}
+\item[ iii)] $M$ is a minimal submanifold of a geodesic sphere $S^{n + k -1}$ of $S^{n + k}$ with center at $p\ne 0$. \end{description} In case (ii) the converse is also true.
+In cases i) and iii) the converse would be equivalent to Yau's conjecture on the first eigenvalue of a minimal surface of a sphere (see, for instance, \cite{br13} section 5 for the statement of the conjecture and some history). \end{teor}

-The concept of center of $\psi$-mass, its existence and uniqueness is explained in section \ref{pre}.
-By the moment the reader can look at it as a generalization of the center of mass when the volume elements associated to a density are used instead of the standard volume elements.
+The concept of center of $\psi$-mass, its existence and uniqueness is explained in Section \ref{pre}.
+For the moment the reader can look at it as a generalization of the center of mass when the volume elements associated to a density are used instead of the standard volume elements.

-Theorem \ref{CorF} has some overlapping with Theorem 1.5 in \cite{BCP}.
-But they are different results: our inequality \eqref{ineq} is weaker than the corresponding inequality in \cite{BCP}, but valid for any ambient space and any submanifold, without restrictions on the bound of the sectional curvature on the ambient space nor on the size of the submanifold.
+Theorem \ref{CorF} has some overlaps with Theorem 1.5 in \cite{BCP}.
+But there are different results: our inequality \eqref{ineq} is weaker than the corresponding inequality in \cite{BCP}, but valid for any submanifold, without restrictions on the size of the submanifold.
 When the ambient space is the sphere, the inequality is the same in both works, but in \cite{BCP} there is restrictions on the size of the submanifold, whereas Theorem \ref{CorF} is valid for any compact submanifold $M$ of $S^{n+k}$.